 A cough can affect your work and sleep, and it can disturb others around you, too.

+Over-the-counter expectorants aren’t always effective, so many people turn to natural treatments.
 Generations of grandmothers have sworn by their own natural cough remedies, but how effective are they?

 A simple and all-natural way to loosen up chest congestion is to take a hot, steamy shower.
 Warm and moist air can help relieve a stubborn cough by loosening mucus in the airway.
 You can also try using a humidifier to add moisture to the air you breathe.

 Keeping your body hydrated will help it function at its best.
 Increase your fluid intake when you have a cough or cold.
 Drinking water or herbal tea is a great way to get more fluids.

 Try to avoid drinking caffeine and alcohol while you have a cough, as they could cause dehydration.

 Honey is delicious, natural, and soothing.
 It may even loosen up the gunk in your chest.

 However, few studies have been done to test the effectiveness of this sweet bee product on treating a cough.
 One study in children with upper respiratory infections found that honey relieved cough and improved the children’s sleep.
 However, the study collected data from questionnaires taken by parents, which can sometimes be biased or inaccurate.

 Try mixing a teaspoon of honey with a cup of warm milk or tea or just downing a teaspoon of it before bed.
 Honey shouldn’t be given to children under 1 year of age due to the risk of botulism.

 Peppermint (Mentha piperita) is used often as a flavor for gum, toothpaste, and tea, but it also could be just what you’ve been looking for to naturally treat your cough.
 Peppermint contains a compound known as menthol.
 Menthol may help thin mucus, loosen phlegm, and break up coughs.